 Noah Levine represents clients in a diverse range of litigation matters, including class actions and appeals.
 He has defended businesses in consumer class actions under federal banking statutes, federal and state consumer protection laws, and antitrust laws, and litigated data breach, privacy and other complex commercial matters.

-Mr. Levine's litigation practice is divided between appellate and trial-level work.
-On the appellate side, he has prepared merits briefs, petitions for certiorari and amicus briefs before the US Supreme Court, and briefs before numerous federal appellate courts, in cases involving diverse matters including banking, securities, antitrust, intellectual property and constitutional matters.
-Mr. Levine has presented oral argument in cases involving banking, constitutional, commercial and intellectual property matters in the US Courts of Appeals for the Second, Eighth, Ninth and Federal Circuits.
-On the trial-level side, Mr. Levine’s focus is on the representation of financial institutions in class-action and other complex commercial litigation.
-Mr. Levine’s trial-level work is diverse, and also covers intellectual property and constitutional matters.
+Mr. Levine's litigation practice is divided between appellate and trial work.
+On the appellate side, he has prepared merits briefs, petitions for certiorari and amicus briefs before the US Supreme Court and numerous federal appellate courts in cases involving arbitration, banking, constitutional, commercial, insurance, intellectual property and securities matters.
+Mr. Levine has presented oral argument in many of the same cases, in the US Courts of Appeals for the Second, Eighth, Ninth and Federal Circuits.
+On the trial side, Mr. Levine frequently represents financial institutions in class actions and other complex commercial litigation involving banking, consumer protection, data breach, privacy, intellectual property and constitutional matters.

 Mr. Levine joined the firm in 2002 and is an active member of its Management Committee.
 Prior to joining WilmerHale, Mr. Levine was associated with a law firm in Seattle, Washington, and spent one year at the US Department of Justice as a Bristow Fellow in the Office of the Solicitor General.